smuos/fork1.c/README.md

 fork1.c
 =======

-A simply wrong fork() example in C
+A lovely wrong fork() example in C

 Your mission is to fix this wayward example of the fork system call.